psydao/smart-contracts/README.md

 ### Game Overview:

 The game must allow a player to guess either 'red' or 'black'.
 On guessing, a player should pay a specified entrance fee in a ERC20 compliant token which you will create.
-If a player wins, they will receive double their entrance fee and a 'Champion' NFT.
+The player is trying to guess the same colour as the player to guess after them.
+If a player is correct / wins the game, they will receive double their entrance fee and a 'Champion' NFT.
 If a player loses, they will receive nothing.
 A player is only ever allowed to play once.

 ### The Entrance Fee: